tonytvo/blog-generator/content/blog/growing-object-orented-guided-by-tests-summary/index.md

 - The communication between the objects can be seen through tests.
 So don't try to model your system based on the entities (objects) alone, but on the communication between them.
 - Objects follow common communication patterns.
 The domain model is in these communication patterns
 - An object is an implementation of one or more roles:
-  - roles a set of related responsibilities
+  - roles are a set of related responsibilities
   - responsibilities is an obligation to perform a task or know information
   - collaboration is an interaction of objects or roles.
 - An object communicates by messages: it receives messages from other objects.
 It reacts by sending messages to other objects as well, as perhaps, returning a value or exception to the original sender.
 An object has a method of handling every type of message that it understands.
 In most cases, it encapsulates some internal state that it uses to coordinate its communication with other objects.